What is a Community Trigger?

 Who can use the Community Trigger?

-- A victim of Anti-Social Behaviour or another person acting on behalf of the victim such as a carer or family member, MP or councilor or professional person.
+- A victim of Anti-Social Behaviour or another person acting on behalf of the victim such as a carer or family member, MP or councillor or professional person.

 - The victim can be an individual, a business or a community group.

-✔ If you have complained to us, the police and/or a registered housing provider three or more times in the last six months about separate, but related, anti-social incidents and the problem persists.
+- you have complained to us, the police and/or a registered housing provider three or more times in the last six months about separate, but related, anti-social incidents and the problem persists

-✔ You must have reported each incident of anti-social behaviour within one month of it happening.
+- you reported each incident of anti-social behaviour within one month of it happening

 Please note, your case will not be looked into if these conditions are not met.